opcodespace/wordpress-code/README.md

 # wordpress-code
-WOrdpress hook, filter and so on
+Wordpress hook, filter and so on